CrypticSignal/video-quality-metrics/README.md

 ![Example Graph](https://github.com/BassThatHertz/video-quality-metrics/blob/master/Example%20Graphs/VMAF.png)

-_Example SSIM and PSNR graphs can be found in the [Example Graphs folder](https://github.com/BassThatHertz/video-quality-metrics/tree/master/Example%20Graphs)._
+_Example SSIM and PSNR graphs can be found in the [example_graphs folder](https://github.com/BassThatHertz/video-quality-metrics/tree/master/example_graphs)._

 **What data is shown in the table?**